snoopspy/gtrace/README.md

 *how to use*

-- include gtrace.h and add gtrace.c in your project.
+- Include gtrace.h and add gtrace.c in your project.
-- call gtrace(function) or GTRACE(macro).
+- Call gtrace(function) or GTRACE(macro).
-- if you would like to change gtrace config, call gtrace_open function.
+- If you would like to change gtrace config, call gtrace_open function.

 *example*